Gabriella439/slides/nix-internals/slides.md

 # Example: `nix-instantiate`

-You can generate a derivation from the command line using `nix-instantiate`:
+You can instantiate a Nix expression from command line with `nix-instantiate`:

 ```bash
 $ nix-instantiate --expr 'let pkgs = import <nixpkgs> { }; in pkgs.hello'